-Here are 20 of my favourite documentaries (in no particular order) on BBC iPlayer.
+Here are my favourite documentaries (in no particular order) on BBC iPlayer.

 Whirlybird is the story of a fascinating and problematic marriage - set against the backdrop of 1990s Los Angeles and the development of the 24/7 news cycle.
 Matt Yoka’s film follows Marika Gerrard and Zoey Tur (known then as Bob) who captured some of LA’s most iconic news stories from high above the city in their helicopter.

 Totally Under Control